TL;DR

 The silent epidemic is no longer silent.
-A landmark 2025 study from the UK Institute for Work and Health has sent shockwaves through boardrooms and households alike, revealing a crisis of unprecedented scale.
+A landmark 2025 study from the UK public and industry sources for Work and Health has sent shockwaves through boardrooms and households alike, revealing a crisis of unprecedented scale.
 The data projects that by the end of this year, a staggering 54% of the UK’s working population will have experienced at least one significant episode of burnout.

 This figure is composed of derailed career progression, years of lost income, the spiralling costs of managing chronic physical and mental illnesses, and a severely depleted pension pot.
 Burnout is the modern-day career killer, and it is eroding the foundational well-being and future prosperity of millions.